Customize Maia with Context Files

 directory of your Git-backed project in the Designer.
 They provide reusable guidance to Maia in plain language.

-Each time you interact with Maia, the content of all context files are included in the background helping Maia understand your standards and preferences.
+Each time you interact with Maia, the content of all context files is included in the background, helping Maia understand your standards and preferences.

 Note

-If you decide to use context files, you must ensure that they are kept up to date.
-Maia will not prompt you to update them, so it’s important to review and modify them as your project evolves.
+If you choose to use context files, it's important to keep them updated.
+Maia won't prompt you to make updates, so make sure you regularly review and update them as your project evolves.
+Only .md

 Note